TWO-STROKE TUESDAY | FIRST YEAR OF THE ALUMINUM YZ250 FRAME

 Forks: Every model year Yamaha has tried to lessened the the YZ fork’s tendency to bottom.
 This year they succeeded.
 Yamaha’s new forks are way better than anything they’ve previously offered.
 They resist bottoming, absorb little bumps with ease and don’t get harsh over the medium-sized stuff.
 The average rider should start with the compression on 12 out and the the rebound on 10 out.

 Shock: Here is a strange fact.
-Last year we insisted that Yamaha YZ250 needed to stiffer shock spring (it had a 4.75 kg/mm).
+Last year we insisted that Yamaha YZ250 needed a stiffer shock spring (it had a 4.75 kg/mm).
 We felt that a 4.9 would be spot on.
 Guess what?
 We were wrong.
 How do we know?
 For 2005 Yamaha stepped up to a 4.9 spring and now we think they should have gone to a 5.0.

 Are we fickle?
 Perhaps.
 If you weigh over 175 pounds or go faster than the typical alpha male, go stiffer.
 We made the swap and loved the plush feel.
 Depending on your track, set the rebound on 12 clicks out and the low-speed compression on 12.